-“Miss Griffiths...um I mean, Mrs. Thorne.”
-A female reporter called out.
-“Can you tell me why a resident of Bear Creek tipped off the police with information of your whereabouts?”
+“Miss Griffiths, uh, I mean, Mrs. Thorne,” a female reporter called out, thrusting a microphone in my face.
+“Can you tell me why a resident of Bear Creek tipped off the police with information about your whereabouts?”

 My eyes narrowed as I scrunched my face in confusion.

 Who would do something like that?